Hannan864/AI-UNI-QNA-SYSTEM/README.md

 ### Steps

-1. Double-click **`RUN.bat`**.
+1. Double-click **`RUN.bat`**
-2. Wait for the backend and frontend services to start.
+2. Wait for the backend and frontend to start
-3. The application should open in the browser.
+3. The browser should open automatically
 4. Open:

 ```text
 http://localhost:8501
 ```

-### Demo Credentials
+### 🔐 Local Demo Account

 ```text
 Email:    admin@iiu.edu.pk
 Password: admin123
 ```

 > ⚠️ These credentials are intended for local/demo use.
-Change or remove seeded credentials before deploying an application outside the development environment.
+Replace seeded credentials before any real deployment.

 ---

-## Manual Startup
+# 🖥️ Manual Startup

 ### Terminal 1 — Flask Backend